EMI/EMC Test Plans

-EMC Test Plans are important in preparing for your trip to the lab.
-The test plan should communicate all relevant information about the nature of the system to be tested.
-This will allow the test lab to sufficiently assess the requirements needed to complete testing.
-These requirements include: size of chamber, number of antennae positions, numbers of cables to be tested, power requirements, and specific measurement and susceptibility equipment.
+EMI/EMC Test Plans are important in preparing for your trip to the lab.
+The test plan should communicate all relevant information about testing requirements and the nature of the system to be tested.
+This will allow the test laboratory to sufficiently assess the requirements needed to complete testing.
+These requirements include: size of chamber, number of antennae positions, numbers of cables to be tested, power supplies, and specific measurement and susceptibility equipment.

-The lab will need to know if any potential hazards are posed by the equipment to be tested.
+EUT operation can often lead to potentially hazardous conditions.
+The test plan should notify the lab if any potential hazards are posed by the equipment to be tested.
 This will allow for any precautionary measures to be made ahead of time.
-Because susceptibility testing can produce unforeseen equipment malfunctions, the EMC test plan should also include shut down procedures.
+Because susceptibility testing can produce unforeseen equipment malfunctions, the EMI/EMC test plan should also include emergency shut down procedures.

-Every standard will have general requirements for EMC test plans.
+Every standard will have requirements for EMI/EMC test plans.
 These include: product identification, description, power requirements, cable requirements and descriptions.
-Certain standards, like MIL-STD-461, have very detailed and specific additional requirements.
-Understanding the testing to be performed and the applicable standards will therefore ensure that the data provided is complete.
+Certain standards, like MIL-STD-461, have very detailed EMI/EMC testing requirements and require specific information to be present in the test plan.

 Our experts at CVG Strategy have extensive experience in EMI/EMC.
 We can provide requirement analysis, write EMC test plans, perform test witnessing, and provide troubleshooting and analysis of EMI/EMC test failures.

-We also have expertise in Environmental testing and evaluation in a number of industries and products, both military and commercial.
+We also have expertise in Environmental testing and evaluation of product design in a number of industries and products, both military and commercial.
 CVG Strategy specializes in Independent Developmental Testing and Evaluation including: Development of Life Cycle Environmental Profiles, Test Plans, Test Witnessing and Troubleshooting.